-Here are some surprising and interesting facts, many of which will blow your mind away while you procrastinate!
+Here are some surprising and interesting facts from the fashion world, to entertain you while you procrastinate!

-- Historically, in Rome, only aristocrats and royals wore purple clothing.
+- In Rome, only aristocrats and royals wore purple clothing.

-- Bikini, introduced in 1946, was banned in several countries after the Vatican declared it as a sin.
+- Introduced in 1946, the bikini was banned in several countries after the Vatican declared it as a sin.